-Electives 2-14
+V Electives 2-14

+D J

-Total Hours Require d 124
+VI.
+Total Hours I Kequire d 124

-Special Requ Special Requirements
+VII.
+Special Requ iremen ts

-"Teachers" or "Teachers" or "methods" courses do not count in the major.
+"Teachers" or "metho ds" courses do not count in the maj or.

-With departm and MATH 17 ental app 713 and 1 proval, students may omit MATH 15 begin with MATH 2825.
-13
+proval, students may omit MATH 1 begin with MATH 2825.
+513

-will be met th the institution (including equ challenge exa Associate of A two-year colle met.
-Satisfact The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for this course, OR successful completion of an Associate of Arts or Associate of Science degree at an Oklahoma two-year college in which the computer skills requirement was met.
+The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for this course, OR successful completion of an Associate of Arts or Associate of Science degree at an Oklahoma two-year college in which the computer skills requirement was met.
 Satisfaction of this requirement may not reduce or remove any program requirements.

-Minor i in Chemistry - 100A
+Minor in Chemistry - 100A

-CHEM 1114 General Chemistry I

-CHEM 1214 General Chemistry II

-CHEM 3114 Organic Chemistry I

-CHEM 3214 Quantitative Analysis I

-Salaat ar a of the fallowing

-CHEM 3484 following: Instrumental Analysis

-CHEM

-CHEM

-CHEM

-CHEM Advanced Inorganic Chemistry AN D

-CHEN -

-CHEM 4514 Physical Chemistry I
+CHEM 1114 General Chemistry I CHEM 1214 General Chemistry II CHEM 3114 Organic Chemistry II CHEM 3214 Quantitative Analysis I Select one of the following: CHEM 3484 Instrumental Analysis CHEM 4114 Organic Chemistry II CHEM 4213 Biochemistry AND CHEM 4221 Biochemistry Lab CHEM 4421 Advanced Inorganic Chemistry A CHEM 4421 Advanced Inorganic Chem La CHEM 4514 Physical Chemistry I

 Minimu m Total Hours 20

 "Teachers" or "methods" courses do not count toward the